 Registration with the SEC or state does not constitute an endorsement of the firm by regulators, nor does it indicate that the adviser has attained a particular level of skill or ability.
 This content is for informational purposes only and does not intend to make an offer or solicitation for sale or purchase of any securities.
 Investing involves risk, including the potential loss of principal.
 No investment strategy, such as asset allocation or diversification, can guarantee a profit or protect against loss in periods of declining values.
 All investment strategies involve risk and have the potential for profit or loss.
 Changes in investment strategies, contributions or withdrawals, and economic conditions may materially affect the performance of your portfolio.
 There are no assurances that a portfolio will match or outperform any particular benchmark.

-Members of the Investment Team work directly with our firm and personnel but are licensed with Advisory Alpha LLC, an SEC Registered Investment Advisor.
+Members of the Investment Team work directly with our firm and personnel but are licensed with Simplicity Solutions LLC, an SEC Registered Investment Advisor.
 The Investment Team is not necessarily involved with the research, due diligence, and portfolio management functions related to all investment products or solutions used for each client.
 CFA® is a trademark owned by the CFA Institute.
 Certified Financial Planner Board of Standards Inc. owns the certification marks CFP®, CERTIFIED FINANCIAL PLANNER™, and federally registered CFP (with flame design) in the U.S. which it awards to individuals who successfully complete CFP board’s initial and ongoing certification requirements.

 Links and references to other websites and third-party content providers are offered for your convenience.
 We do not necessarily prepare, monitor, review or update the information provided by third parties.
 We make no representation or warranty with respect to the completeness, timeliness, suitability, or reliability of the referenced content.